sunnypatel2048/wc-Tool/README.md

 - `-c` : Prints the number of bytes in the file.
 - `-l` : Prints the number of lines in the file.
+- `-w` : Prints the number of words in the file.

 ## License